mojotech/captains-log-release-agent/docs/dev-environment-spinup.md

 See this guide on [how to deploy to fly.io](https://fly.io/docs/getting-started/elixir/#deploying-again)

+**NOTE**: Before deploying, you need to
+1. change the name of the `.toml` file based on what env you are deploying to. ex. `cp fly.toml.staging fly.toml`
+1. Choose the right app to deploy to.
+See all apps with: `flyctl apps list`
+1. use the -a flag to specify the target app name

 Input enviornment variables into `config/runtime.exs` to use on fly.io

 Update enviornment variable values with: `flyctl secrets set ENV_NAME=value`

+Remove enviornment variable values with: `flyctl secrets unset ENV_NAME=value`